shaya2468/Lifti-server/README.md

 Every time a user dispatches an api, he must send the access token in the header, which will be verified on the server and used to identify the user.

-### Public api's

-    POST /users - sign up
-    POST /users/login - login

-    POST /groups - create a group
-    GET /groups - get all groups the user is a member or manager of GET /groups/search/:query- search for a group

-    POST /lifts - create a lift
-    POST /lifts/join/:id - join a lift with an id.
-    GET /lifts - get all lifts that answer a specific time and place query

-    POST /perms - send a permission request to join a group GET /perms - get all the permission requests, that were sent to the groups that I am the manger of POST /perms/accept - accept a permission request, the user who sent it, will now be a member of the group.
-    POST /perms/reject - reject a permission request